Hoxnian Stage: Similarly timed interglacials

 The Hoxnian stage has also been equated to the Yarmouthian (Yarmouth) Stage in North America.
 However, the Yarmouthian Stage, along with the Kansan, Nebraskan, and Aftonian stages, have been abandoned by North American Quaternary geologists and merged into the Pre-Illinoian Stage.
 At this time, the Hoxnian and Holstein stages are correlated with a brief part of the Pre-Illinoian Stage lying between the Pre-Illinoian A and Pre-Illinoian B glaciations of North America.

 Humans

 During the Hoxnian human activity was constrained by the dense forests so humans travelled along rivers and created settlements in valleys.
-Settlements were selected based on location, resources, and vegetation.
 The Beeches Pit site revealed humans possibly selected sites rich with flint for toolmaking.

 Environment

 The Hoxnian is an interglacial phase meaning the warm periods in between glacial periods.
 Interglacial phases are heavily vegetated with woodlands interspersed with open areas.
 Site deposits are often found over Anglian soil which dates to MIS 12.
 Most sites have been found in valleys with signs of river deposits.
 During the interglacial the valleys would have been surrounded by dense forests.